Temporal Vertex Cover with a Sliding Time Window: Hardness and approximability of TVC

 \item[($\Leftarrow$)] Let $\mathcal{C}^{\prime }$ be an optimal solution to \textsc{Set Cover}, and let $|\mathcal{C}'|\leq k$.
 We define the temporal vertex set $\mathcal{S} = \{(c,i) : C_{i}\in \mathcal{C}'\}$.
 For every $C_{i}\in \mathcal{C}'$, the appearance of $(c,i)$ in $\mathcal{S}$ covers all edges $cv_{j}$ of $G$, where $j\in C_{i}$.
 Thus, as the sets of $\mathcal{C}'$ cover all elements of $U=\{1,2,\ldots,n\}$, it follows that $\mathcal{S}$ is a temporal vertex cover of $(G,\lambda)$.
 Finally, since $|\mathcal{C}|\leq k$, it follows by construction that $|\mathcal{S}|\leq k$ . \end{itemize}

-Therefore \textsc{TVC} on star temporal graphs is equivalent to \textsc{Set Cover}, and thus in particular \textsc{TVC} on star temporal graphs is NP-complete.

-The polynomial-time greedy algorithm of~\cite{DuhFurer97} for \textsc{Set Cover} achieves an approximation ratio of $H_{k}-\frac{1}{2}$, where $k$ is the maximum size of a set in the input instance and $H_{k}=\sum_{i=1}^{k}\frac{1}{i}$ is the $k$th harmonic number.
-Therefore, since in an input instance $(U,\mathcal{C})$ of \textsc{Set Cover} with $n$ elements in the universe $U$, the maximum size of a set in $\mathcal{C}$ is at most $n$, the approximation algorithm of~\cite{DuhFurer97} has ratio $H_n - \frac{1}{2}$ on such an instance.
-Furthermore, due to the above polynomial-time reduction of \textsc{TVC} on star temporal graphs to \textsc{Set Cover}, it follows that \textsc{TVC} on star temporal graphs with $n$ vertices can be approximated in polynomial time within ratio $H_{n-1}-\frac{1}{2}$.

-Finally, it is known that, for any $\varepsilon>0$, \textsc{Set Cover} cannot be approximated in polynomial time within a factor of $(1-\varepsilon)\ln n$ unless NP has $n^{O(\log \log n)}$-time deterministic algorithms~\cite{Feige98}.
-Therefore, due to the above polynomial-time reduction of \textsc{Set Cover} to \textsc{TVC} on star temporal graphs, it follows that \textsc{TVC} on star temporal graphs does not admit such polynomial-time approximation algorithms as well. \end{proof}
+Therefore \textsc{TVC} on star temporal graphs is NP-complete.
+Moreover it is known that, for any $\varepsilon>0$, \textsc{Set Cover} cannot be approximated in polynomial time within a factor of $(1-\varepsilon)\ln n$ unless NP has $n^{O(\log \log n)}$-time deterministic algorithms~\cite{Feige98}.
+Therefore, due to the above polynomial-time reduction, it follows that \textsc{TVC} on star temporal graphs does not admit such an approximation algorithm as well. \end{proof}

 In the next theorem we complement our hardness results for \textsc{TVC} on star temporal graphs by reducing \textsc{Hitting Set} to it.